 Philip Taylor - Trustee, Chair of HR Committee

 Philip was a parent governor at Nonsuch for 8 years prior to joining the Board as a Trustee when the Trust was formed.
-Philip has spent his career in a variety of roles at IBM, and is currently the Chief Operating Officer for IBM’s European Artificial Intelligence division.
+After 32 years in a variety of roles at IBM, most recently as Chief Operating Officer for IBM’s European Artificial Intelligence division, Philip changed career and now works as frontline emergency ambulance crew for the South East Coast Ambulance Service, beginning his journey to qualify as a paramedic.
 Outside work, Philip is a keen musician belonging to two amateur orchestras in London.
 He can occasionally be seen in the jazz band at Nonsuch.

 Biographies of the Executive Team

-Helen Latham - Director of Finanace & Operations (DFO)
+Helen Latham - Director of Finance & Operations (DFO)

 Helen has cross-Trust responsibility for finance, HR, premises, IT, health & safety and company secretarial matters.
 She was appointed DFO in November 2015, having previously been Business Manager at Wallington High School for Girls.
 Prior to this, Helen worked for the BBC, Jones Lang LaSalle and PricewaterhouseCoopers in the UK, USA and Hong Kong, specialising in strategic planning, operational property and investment decisions.
 She qualified as a Chartered Surveyor in 1994, having obtained a degree in Land Economy from Cambridge University in 1992.